-Are you worried that taking action against a late paying customer would damage your relationship?
+Are you worried that taking action against a late-paying customer would damage your relationship?

 Would your time, quite frankly, be better spent on doing the things that you are good at, rather than spending your time chasing payment from bad payers?

-Imagine a world where you could logon to a website and enter the details of your debtor and the amount owed, and on the same day, a letter could be sent by a solicitor for just £5 plus VAT.
+Imagine a world where you could log on to a website and enter the details of your debtor and the amount owed, and on the same day, a letter could be sent by a solicitor for just £5 plus VAT.

-Imagine being able to pick the phone to a legal expert, someone who can take control of your unpaid invoices and even better, having the costs of that service being sought from the debtor too!
+Imagine being able to pick the phone with a legal expert, someone who can take control of your unpaid invoices and even better, having the costs of that service being sought from the debtor too!

 In the recently launched whitepaper ‘Taking Notice of UK Business’, prepared by the Small Business Commissioner, Paul Uppal and Growth Street, it was found that 75% of SMEs said they would fear taking action against a late payment at the risk of damaging client relationships and that 76% said that not getting paid at all for their work was a serious issue for their business.
 It follows then that potentially the same people who were fearful of taking action, were those who could lose more than just a night’s sleep, if that issue were not resolved.

 Further research undertaken by Xero and Paypal has found that 43% of small business owners have had sleepless nights worrying about unpaid invoices, with 26% saying that they would have improved health if late payments were no longer an issue.